 In How to Read the Constitution—and Why, Wehle spells out in clear, simple, and common-sense terms what is in the Constitution, and most importantly, what it means.
 This invaluable—and timely—resource covers nearly every significant aspect of the Constitution, from the powers of the President and how the three branches of government are designed to hold each other accountable, to what it means to have individual rights—including free speech, the right to bear arms, the right to be free from unreasonable searches and seizures, and the right to an abortion.
 It is essential reading for anyone who cares about maintaining an accountable government and the individual freedoms that the Constitution enshrines for everyone in America—regardless of political party.

-Wehle's next book What You Need to Know About Voting -- and Why, a step by step guide to every American's most fundamental right and civic duty will publish in June just in time for the 2020 presidential election.
+Wehle's next book What You Need to Know About Voting -- and Why, a step by step guide to every American's most fundamental right and civic duty published in June just in time for the 2020 presidential election.

 Through keynotes and panels, Wehle demystifies the Constitution for curious people who want to engage in informed debate.
 Perfect for universities and colleges, historical societies and legal networking programs, Wehle guides the audience through how the law actually works.